3007-Team-Sixteen/OO-ACS/ASSIGNMENT_SPEC.md

 **Version:** 0.1
 **Date:** 04 Apr 2025

+Team Comms Responsibilities:

+Weekly Comms:
+Meet in person once a week
+Discord for all other communications and coordinations.
+10am Monday for weekly meetings.

 ## 1. Background

 Your team work as software developers for Enjjin Media, the game publisher behind such well-known hit titles as The Least of Us and Underwatch.
 The company is now venturing into the MMORPG (Massively MultiPlayer Online Role-Playing Game) space with its latest project: